Cinque-Network/Cinque-Core/doc/README.md

 Setup
 ---------------------
-DigiByte Core is the original DigiByte client and it builds the backbone of the network.
-However, it downloads and stores the entire history of DigiByte transactions (which is currently several GBs); depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.
+Cinque Core is the original Cinque client and it builds the backbone of the network.
+However, it downloads and stores the entire history of Cinque transactions; depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.
-DigiByte Core
+Cinque Core
 =============

 Setup
 ---------------------
-DigiByte Core is the original DigiByte client and it builds the backbone of the network.
-It downloads and, by default, stores the entire history of DigiByte transactions (which is currently more than 100 GBs); depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.
+Cinque Core is the original DigiByte client and it builds the backbone of the network.
+It downloads and, by default, stores the entire history of Cinque transactions; depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.

-To download DigiByte Core, visit [digibytecore.org](https://digibytecore.org/en/releases/).
+To download Cinque Core, visit the [Github releases](https://github.com/Cinque-Network/Cinque-Core/releases).

 Running
 ---------------------